 Low oxidation teas, or green teas, (such as a green tea or lightly oxidized oolongs) have a cooling character, therefore they are more fitting for warm body types (often signified by inflammation).
 They are also abundant in vitamins and minerals due to minimal processing but note that the higher level of unprocessed phytochemicals may cause digestive irritation in those with a sensitive stomach.

 Highly oxidized oolongs and roasted teas have the highest concentration of digestible polyphenols and support fat metabolism in the body.
-They are not particularly warming or cooling, therefore are a neutral choice that may suit the most people.
+They are not particularly warming or cooling, therefore they are a neutral choice that may suit most people.

 Drinking tea by season

 Higher oxidized oolongs (Oriental Beauty, Ruby Brew) with amber-colored infusions are fitting for the Fall season.
-They are fuller in flavor and body, which provides warmth as temperature lowers.
+They are fuller in flavor and body, which provides warmth as the temperature lowers.
 Roasted teas (Frozen Summit, Green Sanctuary: Roast) are also lower in caffeine, which slows down the pace from the summer season with ease.

 Black teas (Jade Rouge, Blossom Dearie) or heavily roasted oolongs (Iron Goddess, Frozen Summit ‘11 Vintage) are warming in Chinese Medicine and improve circulation in our body.
 The darker infusions and full-bodied aroma further enhance the heating characteristic, providing comfort for our spirit during the cold climate.

 If you are considering Traditional Chinese Medicine or Traditional Chinese Medicine Tea, be sure to have a conversation with your health care provider.
 Don't use Tradicional Chinese Medicine Tea to delay or replace seeking conventional health care.